-Article Last Updated: 12/18/2007 02:32:37 AM PST
+Article Last Updated: 12/17/2007 02:37:20 AM PST

-Thousands of people have found the Lights of the Valley Web site - and some of the best places to look at lights in the Tri-City area and other communities throughout Northern California.
+Thousands of people have found the Lights of the Valley Web site and some of the best places to look at lights in communities throughout Northern California.

 The man behind the Web site is Alex Dourov.
 He and his family moved to Livermore in 1999.
 Being new to the area, they didn't know where to look for good light displays, so they checked local newspaper listings.